 EasyJet: You get a checked bag allowance of 33lbs (20kg) and then it costs $16 (12€) per 2lbs (1kg) over 33lbs.

 Transportation Fees to/from Airport

 The cost for transportation from the airport into the city is another hidden fee most people don’t think about.
-The cost will vary greatly among cities and the type of transportation fees.
-Most major airports are connected by rail so the costs are usually fairly inexpensive, but this isn’t always the case with smaller airports.
-For the smaller airports there are usually shuttles, bus services or taxis.
-These services will cost extra.
+The cost will vary greatly among cities and the type of transportation.
+Most major airports are connected by rail, so the fees are usually fairly inexpensive, but this isn’t always the case with smaller airports.
+For the smaller airports there are usually shuttles, bus services, or taxis available.

 Poor Airport Location

 Some airports, especially ones that cater to budget airlines, are located far away from the city they claim to serve.
 For example, Ryanair flies into “Paris” but the airport is actually Beauvais Airport (BVA) which is located about 50 miles (80km) from Paris.
 The bus ride takes about 1.5 hours.

 Spending time in an airport is about as much fun as going to the dentist — especially when you’re in a extremely busy one.
 I know I would rater spend my time seeing the sights than being herded like cattle through a crowded airport.
 Even though air travel can save a lot of time, it also takes up a lot of time.